gtesterman/THM_Advent_of_Cyber_2025/README.md

 # THM Advent of Cyber 2025
-This December I am participating in TryHackMe's Advent of Cyber 2025 event.
+In December 2025, I participated in TryHackMe's Advent of Cyber 2025 event.
 This repo serves as my overview of the cybersecurity tools and techniques learned in the event.
 This <b> DOES NOT </b> reveal any of the story or answers to room questions.
 Rather, it outlines the various cybersecurity concepts learned through the rooms.

 <h2>Applications Used</h2>